 Of course, a toaster oven has a bigger footprint than an upright toaster, so it may not be right for those without counter space.
 All toaster ovens have hot surfaces, so they need clearance.
 And, if all you need is toast, stick to a normal pop-up slot toaster—they’re faster, cheaper, and generally more even.

 We assumed that toaster ovens will need to be used for toast, so the best had to toast bread well, and in a timely fashion.
 But we wanted to also measure how they performed as auxiliary ovens.

-Cooking should be even between the front and back, the sides and middle, the top and bottom of the foods—with no hotspots.
-A toaster oven should be versatile enough to cook a whole chicken or just to broil the cheese on top of an open-faced sandwich.
+Cooking should be even between the front and back, the sides and middle, the top and bottom of the foods—with the least noticeable hotspots.
+(All toaster ovens tend to have hotspots in the back.
+As Nathan Myhrvold points out in Modernist Cuisine at Home, this is likely because the back corners of most ovens emit more radiant heat than the areas around the door, especially if the door has a glass window—which all of the models we tested had.)
+A toaster oven is versatile enough to cook a whole chicken or just broil the cheese on top of an open-faced sandwich.

 Size matters, though needs will vary from kitchen to kitchen.
 Looks also count, though this is again a matter of personal preference.

 Ease of cleaning is important in such a small space, since fallen crumbs and oil splatters can cause smoke and possibly fire.

 When it comes to longevity, both Lois Dewitt and Lynn Alley suggested that a toaster oven should last about five years.
 And, as with all household objects we use daily, design makes a huge difference in encouraging owners to use the toaster oven’s multiple functions correctly, right out of the box.
 This is especially important in households with kids who are entrusted to heat up their own breakfast or after school snacks.